Dinxthefirst/Dinxthefirst/README.md

 - 🗿 I use nixos, btw
 - 🗿 Systems coordinator for the advanced interdependence and research methodology team
 - 🗿 Lead team lead on applied workforce strategy and heuristic design
+- 🗿 Calculator-first mathematician passionate about numbers and order of operations, focused on crafting quantifiable outcomes
 - 🗿 How to reach me: olivertoftk@live.dk